 We are proud to be helping to save lives by donating to the Australian Red Cross Service through the Red25 group donation program.
 Red25 is a unique, life-saving social responsibility program working towards ensuring 25% of Australia’s blood donations are secured.
-Our staff regularly donate to the Australian Red Cross Service, enjoying the time spent with each other whilst doing our part to make a meaningful difference to someone’s life.
+Our staff regularly donate to the Australian Red Cross Service, enjoying the time spent with each other whilst doing our part to make a meaningful difference in someone’s life.

 Association of Corporate Counsel (ACC)

 We are proud to be a corporate alliance partner of The Association of Corporate Counsel (ACC) Australia, which is part of a global network of more than 40,000 in-house counsel employed by over 10,000 organisations in more than 85 countries.
-Their mission is to advance the knowledge and understanding of Australian in-house practice through the provision of education for the public and the in-house profession, and advocacy, networking and professional services to it’s members.
+Their mission is to advance the knowledge and understanding of Australian in-house practice through the provision of education for the public and the in-house profession, and advocacy, networking, and professional services to its members.

-We are proud to be a major supporter of Spark Festival, Australia’s largest event for startups, innovators and entrepreneurs.
+We are proud to be a major supporter of Spark Festival, Australia’s largest event for startups, innovators, and entrepreneurs.
 Spark Festival welcomes anyone who is curious to find out what it’s all about to take a peek and see where their skills might find a new home.
-Their attendees are getting started, or going global and are entrepreneurs, investors, inventors, innovators, students, executives or just plain curious.
+Their attendees are getting started, or going global and are entrepreneurs, investors, inventors, innovators, students, executives, or just plain curious.

 Advancement of Women Charter

 As an inclusive workplace with a culture of support and understanding to all individuals, we have become a signatory to the Law Society’s Charter for the Advancement of Women to implement and commit to promoting and supporting strategies to retain women in the profession over the course of their careers which formalises policies and initiatives already in place at Swaab.